2003 Virginia elections

 Virginia's 2003 state elections were held on November 4, 2003.
 Voters elected all 100 members of the Virginia House of Delegates to two-year terms ending in 2006, and all 40 members of the Virginia Senate to four-year terms ending in 2008.
 There were also elections for local offices (such as Board of Supervisors, Sheriff and Clerk of the Circuit Court) in most counties.

 This was the first set of Senate elections since the General Assembly redrew districts as a result of population shifts captured in the decennial federal census.
-As a result, there were a few members of the House who retired.

 Other than the minor effects of redistricting, there was no unifying theme advanced by either party.
 Governor Mark Warner did not announce his new fiscal plans for the biennium until after the election, to avoid affecting the General Assembly results.
 According to the University of Virginia's Center for Politics, the election was "about nothing, almost entirely local affairs and personality-driven, with no mandate generated and no meaning beyond the total of seats gained and lost."